umbraprior/SPT.Docker/README.md

 > [!NOTE]
 > Unraid seems to build the server in a separate, unlabeled image.
 This will use ~10G of Docker vDisk and will not be automatically removed.
 Remove the unlabeled image after first run.

-Let me know if there are any.
+Let me know if there are any errors.
 Feel free to submit a PR.